Daniel-Nikpayuk/CPPF-CTR/README.md

 Political policy as well as *election claims and tactics* within in a stable and healthy government need to backed up with evidence plain and simple.
 The first line of such evidence is economic and fiscal data.

-This inspiration of this analysis is somewhat a reaction to Harper's *anti-science*, *anti-evidence* ideology, with the intent here to look at the recent history of fiscal **budget balances** and to compare how these parties have actually done in the past.
+The inspiration of this analysis is somewhat a reaction to Harper's *anti-science*, *anti-evidence* ideology, with the intent here to look at the recent history of fiscal **budget balances** and to compare how these parties have actually done in the past.
 The focus on economic record is also part of the reaction as Harper especially likes to proclaim his party is the only responsible economic actor in government---which it is not.

-## Source:
+It will be shown that in fact *the NDP has the best record*.

 This analysis is an extension of the article:
 ["Fiscal Record of Canadian Political Parties"](http://www.progressive-economics.ca/2011/04/29/fiscal-record-of-canadian-political-parties/)